ArduPilot/MethodicConfigurator/USERMANUAL.md

   <ins><b><i>Vehicle Selection Window</i></b></ins>
 </p>

-It provides two main options for selecting a vehicle directory:
+It provides three main options for selecting a vehicle directory:

 #### Option 1: Create a New Vehicle Configuration Directory Based on an Existing Template

-This option allows users to create a new vehicle configuration directory by copying files from an existing template directory.
+Create a new vehicle configuration directory by copying files from an existing template directory.
 It's useful for setting up a new vehicle configuration quickly.

 - Use the "Template directory" `...` button to select the existing vehicle template directory containing the intermediate parameter files to be copied.
 - Use the "Base directory" `...` button to select the existing directory where the new vehicle directory will be created.